uutzinger/BioMedicalSensorBoard/Stethoscope_with_Pressure/README.md

   <img src="..\assets\pictures\Stethoscope_Front_Closed_with_Plugins.jpg" style="width: 500px;">
 </a>

 This stethoscope pressure solution consists of a sound as well as pressure recorder.
-For sound the I2S (Inter-Integrade Circuit Sound) bus is used to communicate with the microcontroller.
+For sound the I2S (Inter-Integrated Circuit Sound) bus is used to communicate with the microcontroller.
 This interface allows streaming and recording audio to an audio codec board.
 The Everest Semiconductor [ES8388 audio codec](datasheets\ES8388.pdf) was chosen because its supported by Arduino Audio Tools and Arduino Audio Driver and because Espressif created the Lyrat Audio modules with published reference [designs](datasheets\esp32-lyrat-v4-schematic.pdf).
 Sound is recorded with pui audio analog MEMS microphones [AMM-2742](datasheets\Microphone-AMM-2742-T-R.pdf) that are mounted on the printed circuit board.
 Two microphones are used where one is connected to the stethoscope and the other recording the background.
 An [dual differential amplifier](datasheets\opa344.pdf) is used to low pass filter and amplify the signal from the microphone, however amplification would not be needed for the ES8388 codec.
 Pressure is measured with a Honeywell MPR pressure sensor [MPRLS0300YG](datasheets/MPR_Pressure_HWSC_S_A0016036563_1-3073392.pdf) that convers the physiological range of 0 to 200 mm Hg.

 ## Costs &#36;